 Other members of the hospice team include advanced practice registered nurses, nurse aides, social workers, chaplains, bereavement counselors, a medical director and volunteers.

-We are proud to be an elite hospice honors recipient.
+We are proud to be a hospice honors recipient.
 This means families have rated us above the HEALTHCAREfirst national average on all 24 questions about their satisfaction with our care.

 What to Expect if You Choose Southeast Hospice